alphaseinor/mern_stack/README.md

 npm i redux react-redux redux-thunk

+added a ton of boilerplate code... gotta see the commits from last night (late).

+Today I'm going to remove the uuid from shoppingList.js since it's not used in that file anymore I can display the object items in the itemReducer.js file. so my boilerplate works.

 ##6/29/18

 This is just me figuring out MERN stack... it's just a shopping list app, no security at this time.